 Erica Bondarev Rapach

-Erica has been Associate Executive Director since August of 2014 and was previously Director of Marketing & Communications at The Clarice.
-In that role she oversaw media relations, advertising, promotions, and guest experience.
-She came to The Clarice from the Baltimore Symphony Orchestra, where she helped launch the BSO at Strathmore’s marketing campaign, spearheaded the redesign of the orchestra’s website and initiated its digital marketing strategy.
+Erica came to The Clarice in 2009 from the Baltimore Symphony Orchestra, where she helped launch the BSO at Strathmore’s marketing campaign, spearheaded the redesign of the orchestra’s website, and initiated its digital marketing strategy.

-A violinist by hobby, Erica played with the Volgograd Symphony Orchestra while a Peace Corps volunteer in Russia and initiated a first-ever U.S. tour for the group.
-It was there she learned that arts administration was her true calling.
-She completed American University’s Arts Management Graduate program and has now returned to the program as Adjunct Faculty, teaching Marketing the Arts and Community Engagement in the Arts.
-Erica received her Bachelor's degree in International Studies and Russian Language & Literature with a minor in music from Illinois Wesleyan University.
+A violinist by hobby, Erica played with the Volgograd Symphony Orchestra while a Peace Corps volunteer in Russia and initiated a first-ever U.S. tour for the group which led her to arts administration.
+She received her Bachelor's degree in International Studies and Russian Language & Literature with a minor in music from Illinois Wesleyan University.

-Erica founded her own personal branding company, Restyle with Erica, in 2017 after working as an image consultant for Kristel Closets for 5 years.
-She is married to a fellow arts administrator, has two daughters, and is fluent in Russian.
-Erica finds stillness and purpose on her yoga mat.
+Erica is married to a fellow arts administrator, has two daughters, is fluent in Russian, and finds peace and purpose on her yoga mat.